Presidency of George H. W. Bush: Evaluation of his foreign policy

 Andrew Bacevich judges the Bush administration was “morally obtuse” in the light of its “business-as-usual” attitude towards China after the massacre in Tiananmen Square and the uncritical support of Gorbachev as the Soviet Union disintegrated.

 Summing up assessments of Bush's presidency, Knott writes:

 George Herbert Walker Bush came into the presidency as one of the most qualified candidates to assume the office.
 He had a long career in both domestic politics and foreign affairs, knew the government bureaucracy, and had eight years of hands-on training as vice president.
 Still, if presidential success is determined by winning reelection, Bush was unsuccessful because he failed to convince the American public to give him another four years in office.
 Generally the Bush presidency is viewed as successful in foreign affairs but a disappointment in domestic affairs.
 In the minds of voters, his achievements in foreign policy were not enough to overshadow the economic recession, and in 1992, the American public voted for change.

+The United States Army apparently thought highly enough of Bush's foreign policy that he became the third President overall to win the Sylvanus Thayer Award.